Assembly Biosciences (NASDAQ:ASMB) Upgraded to Buy by Zacks Investment Research

-Zacks Investment Research upgraded shares of Assembly Biosciences (NASDAQ:ASMB) from a hold rating to a buy rating in a report published on Tuesday, Zacks.com reports.
-They currently have $3.75 price objective on the biopharmaceutical company’s stock.
+Zacks Investment Research upgraded shares of Assembly Biosciences (NASDAQ:ASMB) from a hold rating to a buy rating in a research report report published on Monday morning, Zacks.com reports.
+Zacks Investment Research currently has $3.75 price target on the biopharmaceutical company’s stock.

 According to Zacks, “Assembly Biosciences, Inc. is a biopharmaceutical company.
 It develops therapies for infectious diseases and other disorders of the gastrointestinal (GI) system.
 Assembly’s product portfolio consists of two late stage assets: VEN 307 for relief from pain associated with anal fissures and VEN 308 for the treatment of fecal incontinence.
 The Company is also developing novel microbiome-based technology for targeted oral delivery of therapeutic bacteria, complex proteins, viral antigens and small molecules to treat intractable infectious diseases of the GI tract, such as C. difficile infections.
 Assembly Biosciences Inc., formerly known as Ventrus Biosciences, Inc., is based in New York. “

-ASMB has been the topic of a number of other reports.
-William Blair downgraded Assembly Biosciences from an outperform rating to a market perform rating and set a $3.10 target price on the stock. in a research report on Thursday, September 2nd.
-HC Wainwright initiated coverage on Assembly Biosciences in a research report on Monday, September 13th.
-They issued a neutral rating and a $3.50 target price on the stock.
-Five equities research analysts have rated the stock with a hold rating and three have issued a buy rating to the stock.
-Based on data from MarketBeat.com, the stock currently has an average rating of Hold and a consensus target price of $7.91.
+A number of other research firms also recently weighed in on ASMB.
+HC Wainwright assumed coverage on shares of Assembly Biosciences in a research note on Monday, September 13th.
+They set a neutral rating and a $3.50 price target on the stock.
+William Blair downgraded shares of Assembly Biosciences from an outperform rating to a market perform rating and set a $3.10 target price on the stock. in a research note on Thursday, September 2nd.
+Four equities research analysts have rated the stock with a hold rating and four have assigned a buy rating to the company’s stock.
+According to data from MarketBeat, Assembly Biosciences presently has a consensus rating of Buy and an average target price of $7.91.

-Assembly Biosciences (NASDAQ:ASMB) last released its quarterly earnings data on Wednesday, August 4th.
-The biopharmaceutical company reported ($0.55) earnings per share for the quarter, topping analysts’ consensus estimates of ($0.66) by $0.11.
-Assembly Biosciences had a negative return on equity of 37.80% and a negative net margin of 78.57%.
-On average, equities analysts anticipate that Assembly Biosciences will post -2.31 earnings per share for the current year.
+Assembly Biosciences (NASDAQ:ASMB) last issued its quarterly earnings data on Wednesday, August 4th.
+The biopharmaceutical company reported ($0.55) earnings per share for the quarter, beating the consensus estimate of ($0.66) by $0.11.
+Assembly Biosciences had a negative net margin of 78.57% and a negative return on equity of 37.80%.
+On average, analysts predict that Assembly Biosciences will post -2.31 EPS for the current fiscal year.

-In related news, CEO John G. Mchutchison sold 12,156 shares of the firm’s stock in a transaction on Monday, August 9th.
-The stock was sold at an average price of $3.60, for a total value of $43,761.60.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+In other news, CEO John G. Mchutchison sold 12,156 shares of Assembly Biosciences stock in a transaction dated Monday, August 9th.
+The stock was sold at an average price of $3.60, for a total transaction of $43,761.60.
+The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
 Company insiders own 3.90% of the company’s stock.

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
-SG3 Management LLC acquired a new stake in shares of Assembly Biosciences during the 2nd quarter valued at about $39,000.
-Royal Bank of Canada grew its position in shares of Assembly Biosciences by 185.4% during the 2nd quarter.
-Royal Bank of Canada now owns 10,319 shares of the biopharmaceutical company’s stock valued at $40,000 after acquiring an additional 6,703 shares during the period.
-Pinnacle Wealth Planning Services Inc. acquired a new stake in shares of Assembly Biosciences during the 2nd quarter valued at about $42,000.
-New York Life Investments Alternatives acquired a new stake in shares of Assembly Biosciences during the 2nd quarter valued at about $44,000.
-Finally, Bridgefront Capital LLC acquired a new stake in shares of Assembly Biosciences during the 2nd quarter valued at about $45,000.
-Institutional investors and hedge funds own 65.08% of the company’s stock.
+Large investors have recently made changes to their positions in the stock.
+Platinum Investment Management Ltd. lifted its position in shares of Assembly Biosciences by 74.1% during the 1st quarter.
+Platinum Investment Management Ltd. now owns 1,431,120 shares of the biopharmaceutical company’s stock valued at $6,583,000 after buying an additional 609,234 shares during the last quarter.
+Federated Hermes Inc. increased its stake in Assembly Biosciences by 15,588.5% in the 2nd quarter.
+Federated Hermes Inc. now owns 523,682 shares of the biopharmaceutical company’s stock worth $2,032,000 after acquiring an additional 520,344 shares during the last quarter.
+BlackRock Inc. increased its stake in Assembly Biosciences by 18.3% in the 1st quarter.
+BlackRock Inc. now owns 3,291,676 shares of the biopharmaceutical company’s stock worth $15,142,000 after acquiring an additional 508,368 shares during the last quarter.
+Millennium Management LLC increased its stake in Assembly Biosciences by 510.2% in the 2nd quarter.
+Millennium Management LLC now owns 532,327 shares of the biopharmaceutical company’s stock worth $2,065,000 after acquiring an additional 445,090 shares during the last quarter.
+Finally, Acadian Asset Management LLC boosted its holdings in shares of Assembly Biosciences by 55.6% in the 1st quarter.
+Acadian Asset Management LLC now owns 1,068,526 shares of the biopharmaceutical company’s stock worth $4,917,000 after purchasing an additional 381,709 shares in the last quarter.
+65.08% of the stock is currently owned by institutional investors.

 Assembly Biosciences, Inc is a biotechnology company, which engages in the development of products for infectious diseases, such as chronic hepatitis B virus and illnesses associated with a dysbiotic microbiome.
 It focuses in two innovative platform programs: oral therapeutics for the treatment of hepatitis B virus, and the oral synthetic live biotherapeutics candidate.